December Birthstone: Turquoise

-Beads of turquoise dating from around 5000BC have been found in Mesopotamia (present-day Iraq) making it one of the first gemstones to be mined.
-The turquoise has been prized through history for its intense colour, which varies from sky blue to green depending on the quantities of metal present.
+Beads of turquoise dating from around 5000BC have been found in Mesopotamia - now Iraq - making it one of the first gemstones ever to be mined.
+The turquoise has been cherished for centuries for its intense colour, which varies from sky blue to green depending on the quantities of metal present.

-Feel inspired?
-Shop our turquoise jewellery.
+Feeling inspired?
+Shop turquoise jewellery.

 Or if you hold a particular interest in gemstones, explore our Gemstone Guide.